alexwu77/web_programming/day04/README.md

 In your project directory: `npm install firebase`

-Copy / paste the code snippet in the console to your notebook; you will need it later.
-If you forget, you can always go to Firebase console and retrieve the code.
+DO NOT copy the code snippet.
+You will retrieve the code later.

 Run: `npm install -g firebase-tools` (can run it anywhere)